open-resources/physics_bank/content/public/009.Work/Work-Energy Theorem/work_frictionless_surface/work_frictionless_surface.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Work on Sliding Object
-    v_i: '2'
+      v_i: ''
-    v_f: 4
+      v_f: 2
       part1:
         ans1:
-        value: 13 times the work required to accelerate the object from $v$ = 0 to
+          value: 4 times the work required to accelerate the object from $v$ = 0 to
             $v$
         ans2:
-        value: 11 times the work required to accelerate the object from $v$ = 0 to
+          value: 2 times the work required to accelerate the object from $v$ = 0 to
             $v$
         ans3:
-        value: 12 times the work required to accelerate the object from $v$ = 0 to
+          value: 3 times the work required to accelerate the object from $v$ = 0 to
             $v$
         ans4:
           value: Equal to the work required to accelerate the object from 3$v$ to 4$v$
         ans5:
           value: Not known without knowledge of the acceleration
 ---
 # {{ params.vars.title }}